ankane/active_median/README.md

 ### SQLite

-SQLite requires an extension.
+Improve performance with SQLite with an extension.
 Download [percentile.c](https://www.sqlite.org/src/file?name=ext/misc/percentile.c&ci=d49c32e6e7cc341b) and follow the [instructions for compiling loadable extensions](https://www.sqlite.org/loadext.html#compiling_a_loadable_extension) for your platform.

 On Linux, use: